DejanPopovic1/Version-Control-Tracker/README.md

-*) Enter an invalid directory - note the popup error box *) Enter the directory of the BUILD_OUTPUT folder and click Version the Build *) Note how the version numbers in the .CSV file have been updated *) Enter the project build names My.First.Project.dll, ..., My.Fifth.Project.dll in the list project names box *) Click "Check for Outdated Libraries" and note how the .dll files with invalid version updates are included in the textbox
+*) Enter an invalid directory - note the popup error box *) Enter the directory of the BUILD_OUTPUT folder and click Version the Build *) Note how the version numbers in the .dllTracker file have been updated *) Enter the project build names My.First.Project.dll, ..., My.Fifth.Project.dll in the list project names box *) Click "Check for Outdated Libraries" and note how the .dll files with invalid version updates are included in the textbox